AdobeDocs/experience-manager-cloud-service.zh-Hans/help/edge/docs/forms/ai-assistant-prompt-library.md

 **规则特定的提示词：**

 ```
-Create a **visibility rule** that shows @spouseInformation panel only when @maritalStatus equals "Married" or "Domestic Partnership".
+Create a **visibility rule** that shows @spouseInformation panel only when @maritalStatus equals "Married" or "Domestic Partnership"
 ```

 ```
 Add **progressive disclosure** where additional questions appear based on previous answers.
-Start with basic info, then show relevant follow-ups.
+Start with basic info, then show relevant follow-ups
 ```

 ```
 Implement **smart defaults** where @country selection auto-sets related fields.
-Allow manual override.
+Allow manual override
 ```

 ## 数据集成与提交